pmistry9597/rust-plotter/README.md

 # Rustilloscope

 An app intended for waveform and music analysis and visualization.
 Powered by [Tauri](https://github.com/tauri-apps) (in Rust + JS).
+JS UI uses React with [@react-three/fiber](https://github.com/pmndrs/react-three-fiber).

 ## Build / Running